 You can enable or disable the list from view via the Enabled toggle.
 After making changes, be sure to click Save.

-Finally, you can enable a Menu item survey by clicking on a Survey with the status “Setup Required” then choose the Survey you want to display.
-You can enable or disable the survey from the Web Page via the Enabled toggle.
+Finally, you can enable a Menu item form by clicking on a Form with the status “Setup Required” then choose the form you want to display.
+You can enable or disable the form from the Web Page via the Enabled toggle.
 After making changes, be sure to click Save.

 When making any of the above changes, make sure to publish the changes to your guide to see these on the live version of your Guidebook Web page.